Beercow/ProcDOT-Plugins/GeoIP/README.md

 Brian Maloney

 ## Overview
 This plugin adds geographical information to server nodes.
 GeoIP is an event hadler plugin so you will not see anything added to the graph or plugin menus.
 It is designed to run after the refresh button is clicked.
+You should now see the extra information when you click the details on a server node.
 The first run of GeoIP, you might have a slight delay because teh plugin needs to download the Maxmind database.